 $ sudo ifconfig ens3 mtu 1000

-As we see ens3 network configuration the mtu value is set to 1000
+As we see ens3 network configuration the MTU value is set to 1000

 Enable Promiscuous Mode

 Operating systems network stacks filter out packets those are designated different IP address than its own.
 This means that is a packet designated 192.168.122.5 IP address comes to 192.168.122.10 this packet is dropped by default.
 But there is a configuration to accept these packets.
 It is called promiscuous mode.
-When promiscuous mode is enable all packets are received by network protocol stack.
+When promiscuous mode is enabled all packets are received by the network protocol stack.

 $ sudo ifconfig ens3 promisc